Iván Calderón (boxer): Professional career

 On December 10, 2004, Calderón retained the title again, this time with a twelve-round unanimous decision over former world champion Daniel Reyes.
 Calderón began 2006 by defending his title successfully on February 18, with a twelve-round unanimous decision over Isaac Bustos in Las Vegas.
 He would defend his title successfully twice in 2006 after his fight with Isaac Bustos.
 On April 29 against Miguel Tellez winning the fight by technical knock out thus gaining his sixth knock out victory.
 He finished his boxing year on October 21 by defeating José Luis Varela of Venezuela by unanimous decision.
 Following this fight the World Boxing Organization recognized him as a WBO Super Champion for reaching ten successful title defenses.
-On his first fight of 2007 that took place on March 28 in Baranquilla, Colombia Calderón defeated Ronald Barrera by split decision.
+On his first fight of 2007 that took place on March 28 in Barranquilla, Colombia Calderón defeated Ronald Barrera by split decision.
 Following his fight against Barrera Calderón announced that he was interested in changing weight and challenge one of the champions in the light flyweight division thus finishing his minimum weight run after twelve successful defenses of the division's title.

 During this timeframe, Freddie Roach selected Calderón as a sparring partner for Oscar De La Hoya.
 The reason for this was that the trainer was seeking a fast adversary.
 On November 16, 2008, Roach rememorated the event in his blog for The Ring, stating that "Calderon slapped Oscar around like it was unbelievable."
 The trainer also noted that he asked De La Hoya to pursue the offense, but the boxer's attempts were unsuccessful.
 In response, Calderón expressed that he participated in "three or four rounds" of sparring, during which he "gave him problems" and "made him uncomfortable", while De La Hoya "tried to hit" but seemed "out of timing".
 Similarly, Calderón competed against Shane Mosley in a four-round sparring match.
 The session was in preparation, serving as training for the first of a series of fights against Hugo Cázares.
 During the actual contest, Mosley had problems landing punches due to his adversary's speed.
 While Calderón recognized that his opponent's weight made the practice feel like a complete workout.
 Subsequently, Mosley expressed that "Iván uses the angles very well and sparring against someone that moves so much is fun".
 Calderón noted that competing against a heavier boxer helped him adjust to the pressure that could be presented by Cázares.